 On the page above, we have included the free trial button as well as contact, learn more, see all features, and see all integrations.
 This will help guide the website visitors to the exact information that they are interested in seeing, rather than having them search our site for it.
 On all of our pages, we include the free trial CTA as seen below.
 This will help your visitor remember why they are on your website if they get distracted with other information.

 A great tool that can help you improve your website is UserTesting.
 All you have to do is sign up, enter in your target demographic’s information, and a link to your website.
 Then, you will be able to have real people that meet your demographic requirements visit your website, explain how they feel, and navigate through your website.
-This can provide you with a lot of insight that you normally would not have thought of.
+This can provide your team with a lot of unique insight.

 8. Use Heatmaps